 Ongoing Support Dr. Kimel strives to build long-term relationships with families so that she can provide ongoing support throughout your child’s development.
 Once a plan is developed, individualized ongoing support is available to monitor progress and ensure the implementation of recommendations.
 Dr. Kimel works closely with all those involved in your child’s care to ensure that every intervention is tailored to fit your child’s unique learning style.

-Referral Services Dr. Kimel has lived in Denver for the last 17 years, developing relationships with various pediatricians, psychiatrists, therapists, learning specialists, occupational therapists, speech and language pathologists, tutors, and schools, and has an incredible network of warm, bright, and talented individuals to refer to.
+Referral Services Dr. Kimel has lived in Denver since 2001, developing relationships with various pediatricians, psychiatrists, therapists, learning specialists, occupational therapists, speech and language pathologists, tutors, and schools, and has an incredible network of warm, bright, and talented individuals to refer to.

 Dr. Kimel's approach to therapy is collaborative, integrative, and individualized.
 Dr. Kimel uses therapeutic methods that she thinks will best meet your goals.
 In working with children and adolescents as individual clients, she often integrate family therapy because she believes that a child's family is an integral piece in treatment and intervention.
 Dr. Kimel may also use cognitive behavioral therapy, behavioral therapy, or play-based approaches depending on the presenting problems.
 At times, clients come to her specifically for family therapy and no one person is identified as a client.
 In this case, the family as a unit is considered her client and she will work with everyone in the family as a group.